 On this website, visitors can read women’s stories of abortion in their own words.
 Originally collected as part of Open University (OU) research into women’s experiences of abortion, this research has grown into a broad public engagement project co-led by OU and the University of Oxford.
 It now includes this website, a travelling multi-media exhibition and a booklet of abortion stories that is available at BPAS clinics across the country.

 Visitors to the exhibition will have the opportunity to read women’s abortion stories, watch their video diaries, explore the abortion stories displayed in our clothing display, and, if they wish, contribute their own story in our swing-tag display.
 The exhibition is staffed with collaborators and volunteers who will be available to discuss the project and abortion generally, and refer visitors to other services if needed.

-The exhibition travelled to the Edinburgh, Oxford and Belfast in 2017, and travels to London in 2018.
+The exhibition travelled to the Edinburgh, Oxford and Belfast in 2017, and London in 2018.

 We are still sharing stories and hope to get the exhibition back on the road later on this year.

 For Press and other enquiries please contact: email@example.com

 RESOURCES AND REPORTS